john-ziegler/pcr-plate-react/README.md

 # pcr-plate-react

 Web-based PCR Plate application built with React, React DnD, Touch backend, and Flux.
-[Feel free to play with the example](http://john-ziegler.github.io/pcr-plate-react/)
+[Feel free to play with the example by searching for 'run_1'](http://john-ziegler.github.io/pcr-plate-react/).
+It's worth noting that the example utilizes localStorage, instead of actual api calls, and only one example run is loaded (creatively named 'run_1').

 To begin: